Amkette: Peripherals

-The company manufactures computer peripherals such as keyboards and mice, USB hubs, card readers, and HDMI cables.
-In early 2010, the company entered the wireless segment, comprising keyboards and mice that run on either bluetooth or wireless spectrum technology.
+The company manufactures computer peripherals such as keyboards and mouse, USB hubs, card readers, and HDMI cables.
+In early 2010, the company entered the wireless segment, comprising keyboards and mice/mouse that run on either bluetooth or wireless spectrum technology.

 Audio

 The company makes headphones and headsets that run on Bluetooth and wireless spectrum technology such as Air Budz and Urban series.